po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 Console.WriteLine("area: {0}", area);
 ```

-If we wanted to find what the data type is of a variable, how would we accomplish this task?
+How do we find what the data type of a variable is?

 Use the `GetType()` function.